 Because WayPoint teachers understand that avoidance and failure to complete tasks are central to adolescents’ struggles with anxiety, they and members of the therapeutic staff utilize a strategic, comprehensive approach for completing educational goals.

-WayPoint’s Life Skills component provides students with practical skills to lead independent and productive lives.
+WayPoint’s Life Skills component provides individuals with practical skills to lead independent and productive lives.
 These skills offer real-world applications and are diverse in nature and range of difficulty (i.e. knot tying to table etiquette).
-Skills acquisition serves a crucial role within the Mindful Completion Model, as our students challenge negative personal beliefs while promoting confidence, successful outcomes, and independence.
+Skills acquisition serves a crucial role within the Mindful Completion Model, as our resident's challenge negative personal beliefs while promoting confidence, successful outcomes, and independence.

 Executive function is the coordinated use of specific skills for the purpose of completing a specific goal.
 Emerging research reveals that traditional IQ tests are weak predictors of academic success—and are very poor predictors of success in careers and relationships.
 Executive function is a far better predictor of these variables.